scoobybejesus/cryptools/README.md

 ## Development state

-As of summer 2019, the code does not *require* additional features in order for it to serve the project's founder.
+As of summer 2019, the code does not require additional features in order for it to serve the project's founder.
 At the same time, there are plenty of bells and whistles, creature comforts, etc. that are desired and may be added.
 Additionally, the code could use factoring or general re-working in several areas.
-In fact, it may be nice to use the business logic as a library instead of running a full binary.

 The software has been tested on Mac, Linux, and FreeBSD.
 Additional testers/users are encouraged and welcome.